Tiddy Widdy Beach, South Australia

+The settlement name comes from the local indigenous people, who called a well located north of the town as ‘Tiddy Widdy Ned’.

 Its boundaries were created in May 1999 in respect to the “long established name” and includes “the original shack area.”

 As of 2014, the land use within the locality consists of the following two zones that are parallel to the coastline - a strip of land zoned as “coastal open space” which is reserved both for community use and as a buffer against sea level rise, and a strip of land zoned as “settlement” which consists of an area of low density residential and associated buildings.

 Tiddy Widdy Beach is located within the federal division of Grey, the state electoral district of Narungga and the local government area of the Yorke Peninsula Council.

+Tiddy Widdy Beach area is a popular location for crabbing, fishing, the CH Smith walking trail, holiday homes, and recreational beach activities.